CodeYourFuture/syllabus/docs/fundamentals/week-3/coursework.md

 3.

-Employers are looking for Front end developers that are:
+Employers are looking for Front End developers that are:

 1.Abile to effectively present information and respond to questions from management, business and users.
 2.